Frequently Asked Questions

 2. Do you have a help forum or an IRC channel?

-• At this time, we do not have a user help forum.
-However, we do have a Mailing List and an IRC channel on the freenode network at irc.freenode.net - #slackbuilds - feel free to join and/or stop by!
+• We do not have (nor do we intend to create) a user help forum.
+However, we do have a Mailing List with archives and an IRC channel on the Libera network at https://libera.chat/ - #slackbuilds - feel free to join and/or stop by!

 3. What are all of those .asc files in the repository?